minesformula/DAQ/README.md

 Run `sudo apt install cmake g++ make git curl` on your Raspberry Pi command line.
 This command, on success, will install the tools necessary to install Influx-CXX and it's dependencies.

 Run the below command.
-This will install all git repos necessary and a few required libraries.
+This will install all git repos necessary and also install the required libraries if you haven't already.

 ```
 git clone https://github.com/catchorg/Catch2
 git clone https://github.com/rollbear/trompeloeil
 git clone https://github.com/offa/influxdb-cxx

+sudo apt update

 sudo apt-get install g++
+sudo apt-get install build-essential
 sudo apt-get install cmake
 sudo apt-get install libcurl4-openssl-dev
-sudo apt-get install libboost1.71-all-dev
+sudo apt-get install libboost-all-dev
 ```

 Once the process has completed run the below command to build the repositories.
+Note that the cpr library has special flags.
+These flags are necessary for compiling influxdb-cxx.
+(Note that at the time of writing InfluxDB-CXX has some issues when compiling)

 ```
 cd Catch2